 With a few selections, you were able to filter the dashboard results to answer different questions.
 You didn’t have to build more widgets to get your answers.

 Now let’s explore the power of bindings.
-Bindings let you dynamically modify any part of a step query—including the measures, filters, groupings, and sort order—and change the display of a widget based on a selection or the result of another step.
+Bindings let you dynamically modify any part of a query—including the measures, filters, groupings, and sort order—and change the display of a widget based on a selection or the result of another query.
 Let’s see how Laura can use bindings to help her team succeed.

 Laura’s two-prong approach to building the pipeline is great.
 But to be most effective, she needs to know which reps need more deals and which need bigger deal sizes.
 Let’s add more performance metrics to our dashboard to help Laura determine the right strategy for each rep.